dragan-stepanovic/dragan-stepanovic.github.io/_posts/2022-01-11-estimates-for-lack-of-trust.md

 ---
-title: Estimating effort in a fully loaded system is a poor man's try of achieving predictability while eroding trust and jeopardizing psychological safety
+title: Estimating effort in a fully loaded system
 ---
+is a poor man's try of achieving predictability while eroding trust and jeopardizing psychological safety.

 If an org is fully loaded with work, i.e. has a very high utilization rate (almost all of them are, unfortunately) then most of the work's lead time is actually spent in wait time, instead of being worked on.